seanox/pdf-service/manual/Introduction.md

 Files.write(Paths.get("example.pdf"), data, StandardOpenOption.CREATE);
 ```

-The data is passed to the renderer as a meta object.
+The data is passed to the renderer as a meta-object.
+The meta-object provides
-The meta object provides various constructors, getters, and setters for this.
+various constructors, getters, and setters for this.
+The data is divided into
-The data is divided into data structure and static texts.
+data structure and static texts.

 Internationalization (i18n) can be set via the locale when using locale
 dependent resources like fonts.